If you’re looking for a VPN for some specific purpose (e.g. streaming Hulu or using torrents) simply picking from 10 best VPNs here is a good idea.

 So, for the question: does ExpressVPN work in China?
 The answer is a definite yes.
 But is ExpressVPN the best option for users in China?

-Simply put, getting anything better for China than ExpressVPN is hard.
+Simply put, getting anything better for China than ExpressVPN is hard, but possible.

 With this VPN you’re getting very good speed and security, along with helpful 24/7 customer support.
-Yes, ExpressVPN is one of the priciest VPNs.
+Yes, ExpressVPN is one of the priciest VPNs and it doesn’t offer a stealth protocol.
 But, at the same time, it’s at least two times better than your average VPN, which is clearly not suited for hard labor in China.

 More great VPNs for China.